Once Upon a Time (1973 film): Plot

 Maria herself is unaware of the proclamation.
 After returning home, Mary-Lou offers to help Maria retrieve the necklace from the bottom of the well.
-When Mary-Lou reveals her intention to take the necklace for herself, the two girls struggle and fall into the well.
+When Mary-Lou reveals her intention to take the necklace for herself, the two girls struggle and fall into the well, along with Maria's little dog, Bello.
 At the bottom of the well, they meet a Frog King, who tells them that the necklace has been taken by the magical Mrs. Holle.

 The two girls end up in the magical realm of Mrs. Holle.
 They ask for directions to Mrs. Holle's house, and along the way meet various magical creatures and things that need help.
-At each point Maria happily helps the creatures, while Mary-Lou refuses.
+At each point, Maria happily helps the creatures, while Mary-Lou refuses.
 When they arrive at Mrs. Holle's house, Mrs. Holle explains that they have to stay a while, because the door leading to their world is closed.
-Maria agrees to stay and help Mrs. Holle with her chores, but Mary-Lou leaves to find her own way back.
-In the end Mary-Lou reluctantly returns to the house, and Mrs. Holle sends both girls back home.
+Maria agrees to stay and help Mrs. Holle with her chores, but Mary-Lou leaves to find her way back.
+In the end, Mary-Lou reluctantly returns to the house, and Mrs. Holle sends both girls back home.

 The entire village watches as the two girls are magically returned from the well.
 Mrs. Holle appears in the sky and says, "For what you have done of your own accord, you both shall receive your just reward."
-Maria's clothes transform to a beautiful white gown, and the garnet stone necklace appears around her neck.
+Maria's clothes transform into a beautiful white gown, and the garnet stone necklace appears around her neck.
 As for Mary-Lou, pitch and water falls on her, and she ends up marrying the hunchback cobbler.
 The Prince arrives and is reunited with Maria, taking her to the castle to be married.

 Voices

 Release

-In West Germany, Gamma Films released Once Upon a Time in black and white during 1973; a colour version released in West Germany and Italy in 1975.
-The film opened in the United States on 1 October 1976 through G.G.
+In West Germany, Gamma Films released Once Upon a Time in black and white in 1973; a colour version released in West Germany in 1975.
+In Italy, the film received the censorship approval for public screening on January 9, 1974, but ultimately did not receive a theatrical release.
+The film opened in the United States on April 2, 1976 through G.G.
 Communications; this English-dubbed version was released on Region 1 DVD on 7 November 2006.
 A comic book adaptation, drawn by Gino Gavioli (the director's brother), was published in Kauka's magazine Fix und Foxi shortly before the film's release.
 The Fix und Foxi short "Symphonie in Müll" ("Symphony in Garbage") initially accompanied the feature in theaters.
 Once Upon a Time is also known as Der Zauberstein ("The Garnet Stone") in German, and Cinderella's Wonderland in the UK.